by Dr Stephen Hamil

 - Easy and accurate annotations;

-- The viewing of full specification from the related object; and
+- Depending on permissions, the viewing or editing of the specification from the related object; and

 - The checking for broken links prior to generating any drawings or schedules from the model.